• Skip to primary navigation

 Brine

-• Bring the ingredients for the brine to a boil, then allow it to cool.
-Place the halved head, tongue, and trotter if using In a large container (consider a Rubbermaid tub or something similar) and cover with the brine, making sure they're completely covered.
+• Bring the ingredients for the brine to a boil, then add the cold water and allow to cool.
+Place the halved head, tongue, and trotter if using In a large container and cover with the brine, making sure they're completely covered.
 If you don't have a large fridge, consider doing this in the winter so you can keep it cold outside--the salt will prevent it from freezing.

-• After 24 hours, remove the head and tongue from the brine and put into a large stock pot with the bouquet and remaining headcheese ingredients.
+• After 24 hours, remove the head from the brine and put into a large stock pot with the bouquet and remaining headcheese ingredients.
 Bring the mixture to a simmer, then cook covered for 3-4 hours, or until the jaw wiggles easily from the skull.
-Using tongs or a large skimming tool like a metal strainer, remove the pork and allow to cool just enough so that you can handle it.

 Picking the meat from the head